stanfordnlp/CoreNLP/doc/ner/README.txt

 Or on Unix/Linux you should be able to parse the test file in the distribution directory with the command:

-java -mx600m edu.stanford.nlp.ie.crf.CRFClassifier -loadClassifier classifiers/english.all.3class.distsim.crf.ser.gz -textFile sample.txt
+java -mx600m -cp stanford-ner.jar:lib/* edu.stanford.nlp.ie.crf.CRFClassifier -loadClassifier classifiers/english.all.3class.distsim.crf.ser.gz -textFile sample.txt

 Here's an output option that will print out entities and their class to the first two columns of a tab-separated columns output file:

-java -mx600m -cp stanford-ner.jar edu.stanford.nlp.ie.crf.CRFClassifier -loadClassifier classifiers/english.all.3class.distsim.crf.ser.gz -outputFormat tabbedEntities -textFile sample.txt > sample.tsv
+java -mx600m -cp stanford-ner.jar:lib/* edu.stanford.nlp.ie.crf.CRFClassifier -loadClassifier classifiers/english.all.3class.distsim.crf.ser.gz -outputFormat tabbedEntities -textFile sample.txt > sample.tsv

 When run from a jar file, you also have the option of using a serialized classifier contained in the jar file.